 – Consider lowering your sink and freeing the space below it and installing at least one counter where you can sit and work.

-- Have your dishwasher and microwave adjusted to be at a height won’t have to either stoop or reach high.
+– Have your dishwasher and microwave adjusted to be at a height that won’t cause you to have to either stoop or reach high.

 Aging in place will keep your house livable for a small investment.
-While some of the things on the list above are costly, or require the input of an architect or other professional, many are manageable if you integrate them into your budget and do them over the course of the next year.
+While some of the things on the list above are costly you integrate them into your budget and do them over the course of the next year.